Create MCP Tools

 If you input a comma-separated string (e.g.,

 arg1,arg2,arg3), the system will attempt to parse it as a parameter list.
-To avoid ambiguity, using JSON array is recommended.
+To avoid ambiguity, JSON arrays are recommended.

 c. 🌳 MCP Environment Variables (mcp_env)